Azure/azure-sdk-for-java/README.md

 * [Management](#Management)

 ### Client: July 2019 Preview
 New wave of packages that we are currently releasing in **preview**.
 These libraries allow you to use and consume existing resources and interact with them, for example: upload a blob.
-These libraries share a number of core functionalities such as http retries, logging, transport protocols, authentication protocols, etc. that can be found in the [azure-core](core) library.
+These libraries share a number of core functionalities such as HTTP retries, logging, transport protocols, authentication protocols, etc. that can be found in the [azure-core](core) library.
 You can learn more about these libraries by reading the guidelines that they follow [here](https://azuresdkspecs.z5.web.core.windows.net/JavaSpec.html).
 Library directories start with `azure-`, e.g. `azure-keyvault`.

 The libraries released in the July 2019 preview:
 - [App Configuration](appconfiguration/client/README.md)